anthonybudd/WebAssemblyHelloWorld/ReadMe.md

 # WebAssembly Hello World

 This is a very simple project for getting started with the [WebAssembly NPM Module](https://www.npmjs.com/package/webassembly).
 This repo is just some personal notes from my experiments with WebAssembly.
-This is not an open-source project.

 ```sh